kyma-project/istio/docs/contributor/04-10-technical-design.md

 The [Istio CR](../user/03-technical-reference/istio-custom-resource/01-30-istio-custom-resource.md) a namespace-scoped resource that is used to manage the Istio installation.
 The reason for Istio CR being namespace-scoped is that it was created and used before the Kyma Istio Operator was introduced.
 There is no advantage to the Istio CR being namespace-scoped as the Kyma Istio Operator only supports one Istio CR per cluster.
 However, it is not possible to change it to cluster-scoped without breaking changes.
+For this reason, only Istio CRs in the kyma-system namespace are reconciled.
+Istio CRs in other namespaces are set to an error status and the reconciliation is stopped.

 If multiple Istio CRs exist on the cluster, the Kyma Istio operator will only use the oldest Istio CR for reconciliation and put the other Istio CRs in an error state.